 - Local filesystem

 - FTP

-- S3 (requires botocore or boto)
+- S3 (requires botocore)

 - Standard output

 Some storage backends may be unavailable if the required external libraries are not available.
-For example, the S3 backend is only available if the botocore or boto library is installed (Scrapy supports boto only on Python 2).
+For example, the S3 backend is only available if the botocore library is installed.

 3.8.3 Storage URI parameters